Frequently Asked Questions

 Website via which we bought our poles; polesportshop.de.
 Good service and no shipping costs!

 • Pleasers belong to pole dance like pointes belong to ballet.
 The shoes allow you to execute moves elegantly and make spectacular landings.
-The platform ensures that your feet are protected.
 It allows you to land on your feet first, making you land much more gently on your knees.
-The rounding of the sole allows you to point your feet nicely - try that in a flat shoe!
+The rounding of the sole allows you to point your feet nicely.
 As with pointes, the box also makes your lines look longer, you get endless legs....

 Pleasers are not normal high heels, they are specifically designed for pole dancing: stronger material, better support for your ankles and - most important - high platform!
-Don't bring regular heels to an exotic class, these will leave streaks on the floor, they will wear out very quickly and they are also unstable for the kind of moves you will be doing.
+Don't bring regular heels to a pole heels class, these will leave streaks on the floor, they will wear out very quickly and they are also unstable for the kind of moves you will be doing.
 Don't bring dance shoes either, they will break quickly as they are not made for landing on the side.

 Which brand?

-We recommend Pleaser.
-This is our favourite brand because Pleasers are soft and very comfortable to dance in.
-Pleaser innovates in its shoes.
+We recommend Pleaser or Hella Heels.
+These brands are made for pole dancing.
+There are some difference between the two brands.
+Pleasers are soft and very comfortable to dance in.
 Hella Heels are sturdier and have good quality, but the sturdiness also makes sure your foot is really secure and you can't point your feet.
 More about the difference between Heels here.

 Which size?